Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 An "ecosystem role" need not be compensated or full-time to be regulated by the Target Document.

-#### NR-2 - Should Ban Against Occupying Two Ecosystem Roles Apply to All Sky Stakeholder Roles?
-[Needed Research]  <!-- UUID: 25d8f23b-4d43-43be-aa5a-c48fe372cd7a -->

-**Content**:

-Given the rationale behind the Target Document [A.1.4 - A5 - Alignment Conservers - Powers And Constraints - ACs Can Be Operationally Active In Only One Role At A Time](9b1d1c2f-ace0-4637-8050-4711ae9f9a8c), the 'simultaneous occupying of two ecosystem roles' prohibition should likely not be limited to just the AC stakeholder category, but rather should apply universally to any Sky stakeholder who occupies a role formally defined in the Atlas.
-What would be the arguments for and against such a position?

-#### NR-3 - Should Team Contributors Be Subject To The Ban Against Occupying Two Ecosystem Roles?
-[Needed Research]  <!-- UUID: 4560326b-abab-4147-957f-c5c8ddfa96f1 -->

-**Content**:

-Should team contributors be subject to the Target Document’s prohibition against occupying two roles?
-What would be the arguments for and against such a position?

-One argument against this would be that quality contributors are a scarce resource.
-Further, the decentralized work paradigm encourages having several part-time jobs.

-The sharing of contributors across several Sky teams  - such that contributors gain experience in multiple operational aspects - might arguably enhance ecosystem intelligence.

-Would it make a meaningful difference to require contributors who do wish to work multiple roles to be doxxed?

 ### A.1.4.6 - ACs Subject To Both General And Role-specific Requirements [Section]  <!-- UUID: a59420ba-5e2c-4736-99a4-fb64eea4cc32 -->

 An Alignment Conserver is fully responsible for meeting all requirements tied to the general AC role, which requirements are specified in this Article.